-When you think of Brazil, you probably think of Rio de Janerio with its glamorous Copacabana Beach, vibrant Lapa, and the bohemian quarters of Santa Teresa.
-We loved our time in Rio, but it wasn’t until we traveled further North, exploring destinations fringing the Northeastern Coast, that we discovered a thriving beach scene, unspoiled nature, deep colonial heritage, and unique succulent cuisine.
+When you think of Brazil, you probably think of Rio de Janeiro with its glamorous Copacabana Beach, vibrant Lapa, and the bohemian quarters of Santa Teresa.
+We loved our time in Rio, but it wasn’t until we traveled north visiting destinations in Northeast Brazil that we discovered a thriving beach scene, unspoiled nature, deep colonial heritage, and unique cuisine of this fascinating region.

 If you are coming to Salvador from Rio de Janeiro (like we did), you’ll find the city to be a shock to the system (but in a good way).
-For us, its appeal was far beyond the cobblestone streets and colourful buildings of the charming Old Town (World Heritage Site) and the beautiful views of the sun setting over the ocean from the Santo Antônio da Barra Fort.
+For us, its appeal was far beyond the cobblestone streets and colourful buildings of the UNESCO Heritage Listed Old Town and the beautiful views of the sun setting over the ocean from the Santo Antônio da Barra Fort.

-It was here that we got a chance to sample some amazing Bahian cuisine (aracaje and moqueca are the best ), we learned a bit about the history of the slave trade in Brazil, and got our first introduction to the capoeira dance.
+It was here that we got a chance to sample some amazing Bahian cuisine (aracaje and moqueca are the best ), learned a bit about the history of the slave trade in Brazil, and got our first introduction to the capoeira dance.
 If you are looking for a city to delve into Brazilian culture, Salvador is one of the must-see places to visit in Brazil.

-Just half an hour north of Recife sits a pretty little town of Olinda, that in our opinion had more charm and appeal than most other cities in Brazil’s Northeast.
+Just half an hour north of Recife sits a pretty little town of Olinda, that in our opinion had more charm and appeal than most other cities in the Northeast of Brazil.

 4. Fernando de Noronha

-The island of Fernando de Noronha is Brazil’s best kept secret.
-It’s exclusive (only 400 people are allowed to be visiting the island at once) and it’s expensive (flights to the island, island fees, food, activities, and accommodation added up to be well over our budget), but there is a good reason why this island located northeast of Brazil is so pricey.
+The island of Fernando de Noronha is Northeast Brazil’s best kept secret.
+It’s exclusive (only 400 people are allowed to visit the island at a time) and it’s expensive (flights to the island, island fees, food, activities, and accommodation added up to be well over our budget).
+However, there is a good reason why this island located northeast of Brazil is so pricey.

-The untouched nature on the island and surrounding its shores is unlike anything else we have seen in Brazil.
+The untouched nature of the island and its surrounding shores is unlike anything else we have seen in Brazil.
 Fernando is a haven for active travelers offering a multitude of hikes, snorkeling and diving opportunities, and some of the most beautiful beaches in the country.
 It’s easily one of the best Brazil vacation spots.

 5. Morro Branco

-Similar to a number of other destinations in Northeast Brazil, the small inconspicuous beach of Morro Branco doesn’t seem to make it onto travelers itineraries.
+Similar to a number of other destinations in Northeast Brazil, the small inconspicuous beach of Morro Branco remains untouched by mass tourism.
 We say that because, during our visit, we were the only foreigners in the sea of local visitors.
 We knew that we hit a local hot spot when a tour guide taking a group of locals around the area laughed in our face when we asked if his tour was available in English.
 Still, another of the best Brazil locations to add to your list!

-Luckily, the topography of Morro Branco’s sandy cliffs radiating in a variety of yellow, orange, and red shades told us everything we cared to know.
+Luckily, the topography of Morro Branco’s sandy cliffs radiating a variety of yellow, orange, and red shades told us everything we cared to know.
 We walked around the small canyon, running through the heart of the cliffs, completely mesmerised by the views, thrilled to have discovered a spot as unique as this.
 It’s definitely one of the top places to visit in Brazil.

-The further North we traveled, the more sand we encountered in Northeast Brazil.
+The further we traveled in Northeast Brazil, the more sand we encountered.
 Luckily, Jericoacoara, a small town in the heart of the sandy National Park by the same name, offered more than sand.
-The town was built completely on sand, but walking down its Main Street lined with boutique shops, kite surfing schools, and amazing restaurants, it was easy to forget exactly how remote this place was.
+The town was built completely on the sand, but walking down its Main Street lined with boutique shops, kite surfing schools, and amazing restaurants, it was easy to forget exactly how remote this place was.

 Jericoacoara sucked us in hard.
 A fishing village turned hippy backpacker town, Jeri had it all.
 Activities (kite-boarding, surfing, jeep tours, etc), beach, shopping, dining, and a happening nightlife make Jeri an easy place to get stuck in.
 We almost did.